Celebrating the success of GSO Projects at Saint Mary’s University

-This GSO project is open to all Canadian post-secondary students but will prioritize Indigenous students, low-income students and those with disabilities.
+• This GSO project was open to all Canadian post-secondary students but prioritized Indigenous students, low-income students and those with disabilities.

-• Student participants must be Canadian citizens or permanent residents*, registered at Saint Mary's University.
+• Student participants must have been Canadian citizens or permanent residents*, registered at Saint Mary's University.

-• Students must be in good standing (having achieved a minimum cumulative grade point average of at least 1.70).
+• Students must have been in good standing (having achieved a minimum cumulative grade point average of at least 1.70).

-• The program is only open to full/part-time undergraduate students.
+• The program was only open to full/part-time undergraduate students.

-• Students must be 18 years of age or older.
+• Students must have been 18 years of age or older.
 There is no upper limit to participation.

-• Participants chosen in the final year of the Project must complete their international activity by March 2025.
+• Participants chosen in the final year of the Project must have completed their international activity by March 2025.

-• International students and graduate students are not eligible for GSO funding but are supported by Saint Mary’s financial support programs such as the VPAR International Mobility Awards and the Virtual Global Learning Awards.
+• International students and graduate students were not eligible for GSO funding but were supported by Saint Mary’s financial support programs such as the VPAR International Mobility Awards and the Virtual Global Learning Awards.

 (*A permanent resident is someone who has been given permanent resident status by immigrating to Canada, but is not a Canadian citizen.
 A person in Canada temporarily, like a student or foreign worker, is not a permanent resident.”
 See Understand permanent resident status.)

-GSO provides funding for physical and virtual international learning activities, lasting for 1 week to 1 year, for which academic credit/recognition is given.
-The types of activities include:
+• GSO provided funding for physical and virtual international learning activities, lasting for 1 week to 1 year, for which academic credit/recognition was given.
+The types of activities included:

 • Exchange/Study abroad for academic credit (semester, full year, or summer sessions)